Nobody I Know

 Nobody I Know is a song written by Paul McCartney (attributed to Lennon–McCartney) which Peter and Gordon recorded in an April 1964 session at EMI Studios.
-Peter and Gordon had had a UK and US #1 hit with the McCartney composition "A World Without Love" and McCartney wrote "Nobody I Know" with the specific intent of providing a follow-up hit for the duo.
+Peter and Gordon had a UK and US #1 hit with the McCartney composition "A World Without Love" and McCartney wrote "Nobody I Know" with the specific intent of providing a follow-up hit for the duo.
 Billboard described the song as a "strong follow-up" to "A World Without Love."
 Cash Box described it as "a captivating uptempo romancer...that the twosome wraps up with loads of charm."

 Chart performance

 "Nobody I Know" reached #9 in Canada, #10 UK, and #12 US.